-The Cancer Prevention Program at NewYork-Presbyterian provides cancer screening and early detection services at both of our world premiere Cancer Centers.
+The Cancer Prevention Program at NewYork-Presbyterian provides cancer screening and early detection services at both of our world premier Cancer Centers.

 The mission of the NewYork-Presbyterian Cancer Prevention Program is to promote the understanding of cancer prevention and early detection of cancer through a multidisciplinary approach.
 The program provides education to the public on cancer screening and treatment which supports improvement of quality of care and quality of life.